Expert-Guided Inverse Optimization for Convex Constraint Inference: Conclusions

 \section{Conclusions}

-In summary, this paper provides an inverse optimization framework that inputs both accepted and rejected observations and imputes a feasible region for a convex forward problem.
-The proposed inverse model is a complex nonlinear formulation; therefore, using the properties of the constructed solutions, we propose a reduced reformulation that partially mitigates the problem complexity by rendering a set of nonlinear optimality conditions redundant.
+In summary, this paper provides an inverse optimization framework that inputs both accepted and rejected observations and imputes a convex feasible region of a forward problem. \changemarker{The proposed inverse model is a complex nonlinear mixed integer formulation; therefore, using the properties of the constructed solutions, we propose a reduced reformulation that partially mitigates the problem complexity by using variational inequalities to render a set of nonlinear optimality conditions redundant.}

 We consider the problem of {radiation therapy treatment planning} to {infer the implicit clinical guidelines} that are utilized in practice based on historical plans.
 Using realistic patient datasets, we randomly divide the data into past and future patients and use our inverse models to derive a feasible region for accepted plans such that rejected plans are infeasible.
 Our results show that on average, 98\% of the plans that are feasible for our inferred models are also historically accepted, and our obtained feasible region (i.e., the underlying clinical guidelines) performs with 95\% accuracy in predicting the accepted and rejected treatment plans for future patients, on average.
 The results also highlight an interesting property of IO models: even with a small size of past patient data, a high accuracy can be obtained in generating acceptable plans for future patients.
 This characteristic, perhaps one of the advantages of IO compared to conventional machine learning methods, is due to the fact that IO models have a predetermined optimization structure.